2020 Cat Calendar Available!

 2).
 May I put an animal "on hold" if I am interested in adopting?
 No. For every adoption Paw Placement does, we are able to return to kill-shelters to save lives.
 Holding an animal means that we cannot rescue animals on death row.
 Please make sure you are ready to adopt when you submit your Online Adoption Application.
 We request that all applicants apply with serious intent to adopt.

 3).
 How do you justify your adoption fees?
-Paw Placement makes very little profit from our adoption fees.
-Vet treatment for our dogs cost us roughly $235 per dog (our adoption fee is $250) and vet treatment for our cats is approximately $80 (our adoption fees are $75 and $100).
+Paw Placement loses money our adoption fees, and relies on further donations to stay in operation.
+Vet treatment and for our dogs cost us at least $200 per dog and $80 per cat, with many instances of animals accumulating vet bills in the thousands.
 We are lucky that our vet partners give us discounts for medical care and we pass this discount to adopters.
-Full retail vet work would run between $350 to $450 for all that Paw Placement provides our animals.
+Full retail vet work would run between $350 to $650 for all that Paw Placement provides our animals.

 1).
 For whatever reason, I am unable to keep my cat or dog.
 Will you take him?
 Paw Placement appreciates it when owners responsibly attempt to find alternate safe placement for their pets when they cannot keep them.
 However, there are more people giving away their animals than there are adoptive homes available.
 If we do not have immediate space available or are low on resources, we ask that: